-It was only hours after I saw this one that I realized that it resembled Martin Gooch’s 2013 comedy, The Search for Simon .
+It was hours after I saw this one before I realized that it resembled Martin Gooch’s 2013 comedy, The Search for Simon .
 After all, both deal with a young man obsessed with events from his childhood that connect him to aliens from outer space.
 And yet there is surprisingly little in common between these two very funny and […]Read more "Earthbound (2012)"

 This one starts so well.
 First we have the Voyager spacecraft, crashing on a planet of alien robots, who naturally interpret it as an attack from Earth.
 They take off in their fleet of flying saucers and begin their attack on us.
 Of course, the robots are silly and toy-like, the Earth is a plainly […]Read more "The Rise of the Robots (2015)"